Jonathan Glazer

-Jonathan Glazer (born 26 March 1965) is an English filmmaker.
+Jonathan Glazer (born March 1965) is an English filmmaker.
 He began his career in theatre before transitioning into film, directing the features Sexy Beast (2000), Birth (2004), Under the Skin (2013), and The Zone of Interest (2023).
-His accolades include a BAFTA Award, a British Independent Film Award, and a César Award.
-He has been nominated for two Academy Awards.
+His accolades include a BAFTA Award, a British Independent Film Award, and a César Award, as well as nominations for two Academy Awards.

-Glazer's work is defined by depictions of flawed and desperate characters; themes such as alienation, loneliness and individualism; and a bold visual style uses an omniscient perspective and dramatic music.
 For the historical drama The Zone of Interest, he won the Grand Prix at the 2023 Cannes Film Festival and the BAFTA Award for Outstanding British Film and received Academy Award nominations for Best Director and Best Adapted Screenplay.
 Glazer also accepted the Academy Award for Best International Feature Film on behalf of the United Kingdom.

-Glazer has directed music videos for acts including Blur, Massive Attack, Radiohead, Richard Ashcroft and Jamiroquai.
+Glazer has also directed music videos for acts including Blur, Massive Attack, Radiohead, Richard Ashcroft and Jamiroquai.
 He received nominations for the MTV Video Music Award for Best Direction for his videos for Jamiroquai's "Virtual Insanity" (1996) and Radiohead's "Karma Police" (1997).
-He has also directed commercials for brands including Kodak, Sony, Nike, Barclays, Guinness and Alexander McQueen.
+He has directed commercials for brands including Kodak, Sony, Nike, Barclays, Guinness and Alexander McQueen.